-Our amended and restated certificate of incorporation provides that our board shall be divided into three classes with only one class of directors being elected in each year and each class serving a three-year term.
+Our Certificate of Incorporation provides that our board shall be divided into three classes with only one class of directors being elected in each year and each class serving a three-year term.
 The number of directors in each class shall be as nearly equal as possible.
-As a result, in most circumstances, a person can gain control of our board of directors only by successfully engaging in a proxy contest at two or more annual or special meetings.
+As a result, in most circumstances, a person can gain control of our Board only by successfully engaging in a proxy contest at two or more annual or special meetings.

-Because the board is classified, directors may be removed only for cause.
+Because the board of directors is classified, directors may be removed only for cause.
 Further, our amended and restated certificate of incorporation provides for the removal of directors for cause only by the affirmative vote of at least 661⁄2% of the total voting power of all the then outstanding shares of stock entitled to vote generally in the election of directors, voting together as a single class (other than those directors elected by the holders of any series of Preferred Stock, who shall be removed pursuant to the terms of such Preferred Stock).